- Edmonton Roofing Cost 2021

 - Nails, caulking, and other small stuff

 Asphalt shingles come in bundles.
-The bundles are transported by a truck and hoisted on top of a roof using a crane.
-In this picture, a Convoy 30-ton crane is hoisting shingles to our customer's rooftop.
+They are transported by a truck and hoisted on top of a roof using a crane.
+In this picture, a Convoy 30-ton crane is hoisting shingles to a homeowner's rooftop.

-Photo: a dumping bin is used for a roof replacement work
+Photo: a 40-yard dumping bin is used for a roof replacement

 Don't want surprises?
 You may ask the roofing contractor to have a roof inspection done.
 A roof surface inspection checks the condition of the shingles, metal flashing conditions, etc. An attic inspection checks the roof ventilation system, the condition of wood trusses, the state of the roof deck, and the insulation level.
 A roofing quote can be adjusted based on the inspection result.